ApprenticeAI/frapy/docs/index.rst

     Quickly export your scraped items to a file (XML, CSV, etc).

 :doc:`topics/components`
-    Learn the common API and some good practices when building custom Scrapy components.
+    Learn the common API and some good practices when building custom Frapy components.

 :doc:`topics/api`
-    Use it on extensions and middlewares to extend Scrapy functionality.
+    Use it on extensions and middlewares to extend Frapy functionality.

 All the rest